-I’m an associate professor in the Department of Political Science at the University of Texas, Arlington.
+I’m an associate professor of Political Science at the University of Texas, Arlington.
 I received my PhD in Government from Cornell University.
 My research focuses on health policy, American political development, political institutions, bureaucracy, and political economy.

 My book, Health Divided: Public Health and Individual Medicine in the Making of the Modern American State, offers a reinterpretation of the foundations of American health policy, grounded in new archival and primary research.
 The primary question that I ask is why the U.S. federal government created a strong national system of public health, grounded in the Atlanta-based Centers for Disease Control and Prevention, while rejecting a comparable or even integrated approach in the field of individual medicine.